aodn/python-aodnfetcher/README.md

 In order to be useful for integrating with non-Python languages (e.g. Bash/Ruby), the utility outputs a JSON document which can be parsed and used to programmatically determine the path to the file(s) that were downloaded by the call to the program.
-This is required in particular by the "jenkins://" pseudo protocol, in which case the real name of the file is not known until it is resolved by the fetcher code.
+This is required in particular by the "jenkins://" and "schemabackup://" pseudo protocols, in which case the "real" path to the file is not known until it is resolved by the fetcher code.

 ```bash
 $ aodnfetcher --help